Universal Health Insurance Scheme (UHIS)

 What is the Universal Health Insurance Scheme (UHIS)?

 The Universal Health Insurance Scheme is an initiative introduced by the government to protect people financially against medical costs.
-It attempts to reduce the financial burden on individuals by providing health insurance coverage to vulnerable and economically weaker sections of the population.
+It reduces the financial burden on individuals by offering health insurance coverage health insurance coverage to vulnerable and economically weaker sections of society.

 With rising healthcare costs, even the simplest treatment becomes out of reach for most people, especially the low-income group.
 Therefore, by offering UHIS, the government aims to provide access to quality healthcare for all economic groups without the high-cost implications.

-Additionally, UHIS insurance aligns with global movements toward universal healthcare, which calls for all individuals to have access to the required healthcare services when needed without suffering financial hardship.
+Additionally, UHIS aligns with global movements toward universal healthcare, which calls for all individuals to have access to the required healthcare services when needed without suffering financial hardship.
+Now that we understand what UHIS is, let’s look at its key features.

 Key Features of the UHIS Scheme